lsmo-epfl/aiida-raspa/README.md

 [AiiDA](http://www.aiida.net/) plugin for [RASPA2](https://github.com/iRASPA/RASPA2).

-Designed to work with with RASPA >= 2.0.37.
+Designed to work with with RASPA 2.0.37 or later.

 ## Installation